 El Arbol is an Ahuehuete Cypress estimated to be over 2,000 years.
 Among the oldest living trees in the world, you’ll find it on the UNESCO tentative list of World Heritage Sites.
 Address: The Big Tree is located approximately 6 miles (9km) east of Oaxaca.
 (Click for map.)

-1 Great Place to Stay in Oaxaca with Kids: El Diablo y La Sandia
+Where to Stay in Oaxaca with Kids: El Diablo y La Sandia

 The best way to enjoy Oaxaca is to stay within walking distance of the Old Town.
 We really enjoyed El Diablo y La Sandia, a welcoming, five-bedroom B&B that’s both wallet- and family-friendly.
 All rooms open onto a bougainvillea filled courtyard where a semi-open air kitchen is available for guests to use (always handy if traveling with young children).